NelleNaut/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocScreen2.jpg">

-3. In export panel click on the Export for UnrealEngine 4 button.
+3. In the export panel click on the Export for UnrealEngine 4 button.

 # Export collection like a StaticMesh
-1. Open Tool panel in 3D View (T), enlarge it, open Unreal engine 4 main panel and go in Collection Properties panel.
+1. Open the Tool panel in 3D View (T), enlarge it, open Unreal engine 4 main panel and go in Collection Properties panel.
-2. Click on update button then select the collections that you want to export.
+2. Click on the update button then select the collections that you want to export.
-3. In export panel click on the Export for UnrealEngine 4 button.
+3. In the export panel click on the Export for UnrealEngine 4 button.

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocExportCollection.jpg">